seek-oss/skuba/.changeset/chilled-vans-grow.md

 ---
-'skuba': patch
+"skuba": patch
 ---

 **template/lambda-sqs-worker\*:** Prime dev ECR cache in Buildkite pipeline

-This should result in faster _Deploy Dev_ times as the ECR cache will already be warm.
+This should result in faster "Deploy Dev" times as the ECR cache will already be warm.